hyperlink/plex-tv-cleanup/README.md

 ```

 * `plex.hostname` is **required**
+* `plex.serverName` is required if using managedUser and having multiple plex servers
 * `plex.username`, `plex.password` and `plex.managedUser` are required if you have [Plex Home](https://support.plex.tv/hc/en-us/sections/200641063) enabled
 * `dnd` is optional *Do Not Delete* whitelist of dir path or file names